 As the customers for a vehicle change, the arrival time is automatically adjusted.
 For more information, see the vehicle routing domain model.

-To use custom VariableListener, implement the interface and annotate it on the genuine planning variable(s) that trigger changes in the shadow variable(s):
+To use custom VariableListener, implement the interface and annotate it on the shadow variable(s) that needs to change.

+The variableName is the variable that triggers changes in the shadow variable(s).